khofstadter/NeuroSky-SuperCollider/README.md

 * 0.1.3.7 (2016-06-05)

 ## TODO
-- manual GUI update of TTH - possible?
+- test with older NeuroSky
+- why is slider posting?
 - make videos (nf and sequencer)
 - make reset load at the beginning of each island (~loadFile.value(track:{all},filename:0);)
 - make each islet sound good (loops, rewards, victor sound) - try to use as many reward types as possible;